Yue-Sai Kan: Television career

-Entrepreneur
+Entrepreneur career

 Kan designed and produced a line of Asian female dolls, known as the Yue-Sai WaWa ("doll" in Chinese).

-In 1992, Kan successfully transformed herself from a TV personality to an entrepreneur by creating the Yue-Sai cosmetics brand which became China's leading cosmetics company, eventually selling products in more than 800 outlets through 23 regional companies in China's major markets.
+In 1992, Kan transformed herself from a TV personality to an entrepreneur by creating the Yue-Sai cosmetics brand which became China's leading cosmetics company, eventually selling products in more than 800 outlets through 23 regional companies in China's major markets.
 The company encouraged Chinese women to be proud of their image, and was an early entrant to the cosmetics industry in China.
 More than 90% of the Chinese population today recognizes the brand, which was purchased by L'Oréal in 2004.
 Forbes reported that Kan "is changing the face of the Middle Kingdom, one lipstick at a time".
 Kan stayed on as the Honorary Vice Chairman of L'Oreal China.

-In 2008, Kan created a new East-meets-West lifestyle retail brand, the House of Yue-Sai, selling a variety of fine home furnishings, bedding, tableware, lighting, decorative accessories and unique gifts, and jewelry.
+In 2008, Kan created a new East-meets-West lifestyle retail brand, the House of Yue-Sai, selling a variety of fine home furnishings, bedding, tableware, lighting, decorative accessories, unique gifts and jewelry.
 Kan has also designed and produced a line of Asian female dolls, known as the Yue-Sai WaWa ("doll" in Chinese).
 Seeing that dolls sold in China had blue eyes and blond hair, Kan created dolls with distinctive Asian features, accessories and educational facts to help Asian children develop confidence, knowledge and pride in their heritage as well as educate children of all heritages about Asian cultures.

 Books

-Kan has written nine best-selling books in China, dispensing advice about television production, beauty and etiquette to the modern Chinese.
-Her first publication Yue-Sai's Guide to Asian Beauty which teaches basic makeup and personal styling techniques, instantly became a must-have handbook for Chinese women.
-Encouraged by the Chinese Ministry of Culture, Kan introduced international social standards to China with her book Etiquette for the Modern Chinese.
-The subsequent rewrites The Chinese Gentleman and The Complete Chinese Woman served as virtual training manuals for volunteers at the 2008 Beijing Olympics and the 2010 Shanghai World Expo.
-In 2009, Kan published Exquisite Spaces, 25 Top Interior Designers of the World, a coffee table book featuring design philosophies and tips from world-class designers, and their works.
-It was the first time that an interior design book of such magnitude was made available in China.
-Life is a Competition and 99 Ways to Live a Charmed Life were published in 2013 and 2014 respectively, targeting young Chinese looking for advice in career, relationships and all-round development.
-Currently, Kan is working on her tenth book.
+Kan is the author of eleven books, including best-sellers in China offering advice about television production, beauty, and etiquette.

+Her first publication Yue-Sai's Guide to Asian Beauty teaches basic makeup and personal styling techniques.

+Encouraged by the Chinese Ministry of Culture, Kan introduced international social standards to China with her book Etiquette for the Modern Chinese (2000).

+The subsequent rewrites The Chinese Gentleman, in which she informs people how not to behave like peasants, and The Complete Chinese Woman served as virtual training manuals for volunteers at the 2008 Beijing Olympics and the 2010 Shanghai World Expo.

+Exquisite Spaces, 25 Top Interior Designers of the World (2009) is a coffee table book featuring design philosophies and tips from world-class designers, and their works.

+Life is a Competition (2013) and 99 Ways to Live a Charmed Life (2014) targeted young Chinese looking for advice in career, relationships and all-round development.

+Kan's memoir, The Most Famous Woman in China, an English-language account of her career, was published in August 2024.

+Kan's papers, dating from 1983 to 2021, are held by the Schlesinger Library on the History of Women in America at the Harvard Radcliffe Institute.